 “Sure there are some “unfortunate” incidents, but that’s not systemic.”

 “You shouldn’t play the race card.
 Don’t be so stupid!
 Grow up!”

 Fear and Denial Can be Ugly

 This last one is especially ugly.
 It drips with suppressed racism.
 Let me translate.
-This comment accuses folks who confront racism of being "uppity”; a word with a long and bloody history.
+This comment accuses folks who confront racism of being “uppity”; a word with a long and bloody history.
 So they gloss it over.
-But no matter how much they change the language, the meaning is the same.
+But no matter how they change the language, the message is the same.